ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 Download the latest version from official tool page:<br>https://www.renoise.com/tools/simple-pianoroll

-Alternative download, open the link, select the latest successful run (✓), download the .xrnx from Artifacts, then drop it onto Renoise: https://github.com/ryrun/com.dufte.SimplePianoroll.xrnx/actions/workflows/build-xrnx.yml
+Alternative download: open the link, select the latest successful run (✓), download the .xrnx from Artifacts, then drop it onto Renoise: https://github.com/ryrun/com.dufte.SimplePianoroll.xrnx/actions/workflows/build-xrnx.yml

 Tool updater is supported, so when a new version is released, it should show you an update prompt.